rjpcasalino/blog_bt/src/posts/2021-08-19-Nemo_in_Network_Dreamland.md

     ZZ e mkp
     0 f 0 do i idprom@ xor loop f mkp

 where "XX:YY:ZZ" are the last 3 bytes of the media access control — MAC address for the machine.
 If you examine the NVRAM chip from the machine, it should have a yellowish sticker with a bar code and six hex digits (as in the image below).
-That's about all the Forth programming you're gonna have to do.
+Having carefully entered the above commands, you'll have done about all the Forth programming you'd have to do.
+Issue the `reset` command and check via `banner` after the machine comes back up weather the ethernet address stuck.

 We `set-defaults` just to be sure.
-You can print the environment out via `printenv` while `setenv` does what one would guess (e.g., `setenv auto-boot? false`).
+You can print the environment to get a sense of what's what via `printenv` while `setenv` does what one would guess (e.g., `setenv auto-boot? false`).

 You'll most likely find yourself having to stop the boot process and enter the PROM.
 This can be done with a Sun Keyboard (Type 5 or 6, 8 PIN) by pressing the key combo: `STOP + A` which sends a break and will drop you in at the `ok` prompt.
 If you are using `screen` to connect to the serial adapter (e.g., `screen /dev/ttyUSB0`; keep in mind options such as baud rate, although defaults tend to work) then sending a break would consist of pressing the key combo: <samp>CTRL a b</samp>.
 Yet another way is to use `cu` and "call up" the UNIX system of your choice.
 Once you've connected, you can ascertain what key sequence is needed to send a break by issuing commands such as `~?` which prints a list of other commands.